Stress is the most underestimated and misunderstood component of learning.

 How the brains of children and adults learn differently

-Because the young brain is wired for massive reception and learning, it functions very differently from the adult brain.
-In the EEG, children’s brains show a different wave pattern than adults.
+Because the young brain is wired for massive absorption and learning, it functions very differently from the adult brain.
+In the EEG, children's brains show a different wave pattern than adults.
 Children up to the age of seven have a dominant theta wave (higher amplitude and slower frequency) during the day.
 Theta waves are associated with a different type of information processing: the formation of knowledge, skills and habits.
 This could explain why young children learn foreign languages so quickly.
 Adults only show theta waves in their EEG during sleep and especially before falling asleep and when waking up.

 Teachers instruct us on how to acquire new knowledge and skills.
 We "install the software" to acquire new knowledge and skills as children, you could say.
 And this software is designed to help children learn things like reading, algebra and unfamiliar concepts and words.